All Products

 Document Center

-Data Transmission Service:Migrate data from an RDS for MySQL instance to a self-managed Doris database
+Data Transmission Service:Migrate data from RDS MySQL to a self-managed Doris database

-Data Transmission Service (DTS) supports migrating data from a MySQL database, such as a self-managed MySQL database or an RDS for MySQL instance, to a Doris database for big data analytics.
-This topic describes how to migrate data from an RDS for MySQL instance (the source database) to a Doris database deployed on an ECS instance (the destination database).
+Data Transmission Service (DTS) supports migrating data from a MySQL database, such as a self-managed MySQL database or an RDS MySQL instance, to a Doris database for massive data analytics.
+This topic uses an RDS MySQL instance as the source database and a Doris database deployed on an ECS instance as the destination database to describe the procedure.

 Preparations

 Create a destination Doris database.
-Ensure that the available storage space of this database is larger than the storage space used by the source RDS for MySQL instance.
+Ensure that the storage space of the destination database is larger than the storage space used by the source RDS MySQL instance.

 Note

-For information about the supported versions of the source and destination databases, see Overview of data migration scenarios.
+For information about the supported versions of the source and destination databases, see Migration solutions overview.

 Type